materialsproject/atomate2/docs/user/key_concepts_overview.md

 # Exercises

-Construct a flow for a `DoubleRelaxMaker` (a workflow consisting of two relax jobs) based on the `CHGNetRelaxMaker` and `CHGNetStaticMaker`.
-Then add a final non-SCF static job.
+Construct a flow for a `DoubleRelaxMaker` (a workflow consisting of two relax jobs) based on the `CHGNetRelaxMaker`.
+Then add a final non-SCF static job using the `CHGNetStaticMaker`.
 Compare your result with the [DoubleRelaxMaker for VASP](https://materialsproject.github.io/atomate2/user/codes/vasp.html#list-of-vasp-workflows).
 Try to replicate one of the other VASP workflows as well!